l0th3r/l0th3r/README.md

 - 📖 3nd year Bachelor Game Programming at Bellecour École
 - ⚙️ Want to dive more in low-level tech
 - 🖼 Learning graphic rendering with OpenGL and Vulkan
-- 🌐 Frontend and Backend developper
+- 🌐 Frontend and Backend web developper
 - ☄️ Former graphic designer

 ### My Portefolio